urschrei/linalg/README.md

 **Standard error of the similarity transform**: 0.0254

 The ordinary least squares fit example is just a dummy set of measurements, regressed against the year in which they were made.
 Green points on the plot show actual measurements, while the fuchsia-coloured line shows the best fit following least squares treatment.
-Turqoise points are predicted positions of measurements made at different times of the year.
 ![OLS](OLS.png "Pretty simple")